Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     `description:` Free form text for providing additional details about the signal (for example: a sales order ID or a specific product being purchased or inquired about).

-    `occurred_at_time_t:` 10 digit time that the signal occurred, in UTC seconds since 1/1/70, also known as Unix time_t.
-    This allows batching of signal results at a later time and still capture the exact time the signal event happened.
+    `occurred_at_time_t:` This allows batching of signal results at a later time and still capture the exact time the signal event happened.
+See **Timestamp Formats** section below for descriptions of supported timestamps.
 Defaults to the time of the API request if not provided.

     `sale_amount:` Money with up to 2 decimal places (period separated).
     Assumed to be in the same currency as the organization that owns the signal being reported.